VeronicaLourens/portfolio-1/README.md

 ### Testing on screens
 I tested that the website is fully responsive on desktop, laptop, iPad and mobile phone.
 Initially, it worked well on the desktop, laptop and iPad.
 However, it only displayed the top parts of the site on my phone due to the site couldn't be scrolled down to see the rest of the site.
 I assumed that the rest of the site was blocked for whatever reason.
 It did work on landscape mode on my phone when I turned my phone sideways.
-With tutor’s help, it worked out well in the end.
+It works well after ajusting the CSS code.

 ### Testing on the browsers
 I have tested that the Super Cars website is accessible on different browsers.
 It works well on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox.
 The website is fully responsive on devices with different screen sizes while using different browsers.
 The Super Cars website loads fast on different browers.